peter88213/yw-cnv/docs/help.md

     as "chapter" headings.
 -   Scene titles appear as navigable comments pinned to the beginning of the scene.
--   Usually, scenes are separated by blank lines.
-The first line is not indented.
+-   Scenes are separated by `* * *`.
+The first line is not
+    indented.
+You can replace the scene separators by blank lines with the menu command **Format >  Replace scene dividers with blank lines**.
 -   Starting from the second paragraph, paragraphs begin with indentation of the first line.
 -   Scenes marked "attach to previous scene" in yWriter appear like